NC 4-H Steward Program Description

-The objective of the NC 4-H Horse Steward Program is to train volunteer leaders to serve in a steward position.
-The steward position is a required position at NC 4-H Horse Program shows and events.
-Only a certified NC 4-H Horse Program Steward is eligible to serve in that role.
-The steward’s position may be a paid position or an unpaid volunteer position.
-The steward’s responsibility is to interpret the rules, regulations and guidelines to 4-H members, volunteer leaders, parents and show/event management.
+The steward position is a required position at 4-H Horse Program shows and events.
+Only a certified N.C.
+4-H Horse Program Steward is eligible to serve in that role.
+It may be a paid position or unpaid volunteer position.
+The steward has the responsibility to interpret the rules, regulations and guidelines to 4-H members, volunteer leaders, parents and show/event management.
 However, a steward has no authority in connection with the management or officiating of an event or show.

 - Be a knowledgeable horseperson with a strong background in horse management, showing and training.

-- Be an approved adult NC 4-H Horse Program volunteer leader for at least 5 years.
+- Be an approved adult 4-H Horse Program volunteer leader for at least 3 years.

-- Be knowledgeable of the NC 4-H Horse Program’s rules and regulations.
+- Be knowledgeable of the North Carolina 4-H Horse Program’s rules and regulations.

 - Complete and submit an application requesting consideration.